Capital One transfer partners – Earn rewards that you can use with 10+ loyalty programs

-If I wanted to fly on a Star Alliance airline, I’d run the search through Air Canada and Avianca and see which is better as far as miles required, surcharges, and any other fees or conditions.
-Between these 2 partners, you can get to a lot of the world on Star Alliance airlines!
+If I wanted to fly on a Star Alliance airline, I’d run the search through Air Canada and Avianca and see which is better as far as miles required, surcharges and any other fees or conditions.
+Between these two partners, you can get to a lot of the world on Star Alliance airlines.

 They have an award calculator where you can check award prices.
 But you have to check each route and airline individually.
 The best uses of Cathay Pacific miles are generally for shorter flights on Cathay Pacific.

-But despite added fees, this is a partner you really need to run numbers with.
-That’s because First Class tickets in one of the world’s most luxurious cabins can cost nearly $19,000!
-So it depends on what your goals are, as well as your preferred travel style.
-Because this could be the trip of a lifetime.
+This is a partner you really need to run the numbers with.
+That’s because first class tickets in one of the world’s most luxurious cabins can cost $19,000+.
+It depends on what your goals are, as well as your preferred travel style – because this could be the trip of a lifetime.

-I’m marking this one as “Meh” because while there’s huge value to unlock, it’s certainly not for everyone.
+I’m marking this one as “good” option because while there’s huge value to unlock, it’s certainly not for everyone.

-This one’s a hard sell because in my experience, transfers can take several days to over a week.
-And if your award disappears while you wait for the transfer to complete, you likely don’t want Etihad miles hanging around unused.
+This one’s a hard sell because, in my experience, transfers can take several days to over a week.
+If your award disappears while you wait for the transfer to complete, you likely don’t want Etihad miles hanging around unused.

 There are niche uses for Etihad miles, like short flights within Europe on Brussels Airlines for only 5,000 Etihad miles (~7,000 Capital One miles) each way in coach.
 That catch is you have to fly to or from Brussels.
 I loved Belgium, but this is admittedly a limited use.

-But you can still fly from the US to Japan or South Korea for only 50,000 Etihad miles (~67,000 Capital One miles) each way in Business Class.
-That’s a heck of a deal – if you can find it.
+You can still fly from the U.S. to Japan or South Korea for only 50,000 Etihad miles (~67,000 Capital One miles) each way in business class.
+That’s a heck of a deal, if you can find it.

 Eva Air’s award program is called “Infinity MileageLands,” which has always confounded me.
-Anyway, booking a partner award flight is confusing and costs wayyyy too many miles on nearly every route.
+Anyway, booking a partner award flight is confusing and costs way too many miles on nearly every route.

 There is absolutely nothing “redeeming” about Finnair’s mileage program.
 The only exception, maybe, is that one-way coach awards within Northern Europe (Scandinavia, Poland, and Russia) are 10,000 Finnair miles (~14,000 Capital One miles) each way.